hypherionmc/simple-rpc-editor/README.md

 ## Building from source

-* First, follow the Platform specific setup, listed here: [Tauri Setup](https://tauri.studio/docs/getting-started/prerequisites)
+* Fork and clone this repo to your local machine
-* Next, run `yarn tauri init` or `npm run tauri init` to download all the needed javascript packages
+* Next, run `yarn` or `npm install` to download all the needed javascript packages
-* To test the app, run `yarn tauri:serve` or `npm run tauri:serve`
+* To test the app, run `yarn electron:serve` or `npm run electron:serve`
-* To build a "release", you can run `yarn tauri:build` or `npm run tauri:build`
+* To build a "release", you can run `yarn electron:build` or `npm run electron:build`

 ## Contributing